 One way or the other, I made it back to Boquete from Three Waterfalls Trail, strolled around town, tried a restaurant for lunch, and then walked ¾ of a mile back to my awesome hotel.
 What a great day!

-Other posts about Panama You May Like
+Other Articles About Panama You May Like

 - Eat at Dónde Jose: A Must Do When in Panama City